 SUBLEVEL is an online literary magazine devoted to the nexus of literature, poetics, art, criticism, philosophy, culture, and politics.
 SUBLEVEL inherits and reflects the dynamism of contemporary Los Angeles as a hub of literature, art, and activism, while also stretching beyond our locality.
 Based in the CalArts MFA Creative Writing Program, an innovative and interdisciplinary environment dedicated to the experimental impulse in writing and thinking, SUBLEVEL is a literary publication immersed in the world of art without being in service to it.
 We make no hard distinctions between creative and critical enterprise, but rather celebrate writing of any kind that we find stimulating, timely, or otherwise compelling.
 We will publish original essays, interviews, roundtables, and other features online; there will also be an annual print component (SUBLEVEL B-sides).
 In time SUBLEVEL will expand in ways we can only begin to imagine.

-SUBLEVEL #1 was co-edited by Janice Lee and Maggie Nelson.
+The first issue of Sublevel was co-edited by Janice Lee and Maggie Nelson.

 - Thomas Aguila

 - Giovan Alonzi

 - Rosa Boshier

 - Leann Lo

 SUBLEVEL is produced in conversation with EAST OF BORNEO, an online art magazine also housed at CalArts.
 SUBLEVEL is based in the MFA Creative Writing Program of CalArts but is not a student publication, nor does it publish the work of current students.
 We neither focus on faculty or alumni of CalArts nor exclude them.